 This mindfulness exercise is perfect for group settings.

-In our frantic lives—and despite not being very good at it—we constantly multi-task.
-With the result that we often exist in a distracted present, and what should receive full focus doesn’t.
+In our frantic lives, we constantly multi-task, despite not being very good at it.
+The result is that we often exist in a distracted present, and what should receive full focus doesn’t.

-Note that, at times, multi-tasking is essential.
-Feeding the baby while answering an urgent call is just one of many times when tasks needed to be performed synchronously.
+At times, multi-tasking is essential.
+Feeding the baby while answering an urgent call is just one of many times when tasks need to be performed synchronously.

 But when we need to focus on one thing wholly, we are often unable as we lack practice.